• Tutorials >

 DDP Peak Memory Usage using Auto_wrap policy

-Also, looking at timings, considering the small model and running the training on a single machine, FSDP with/out auto_wrap policy performed almost as fast as DDP.
+Also, looking at timings, considering the small model and running the training on a single machine, FSDP with and without auto_wrap policy performed almost as fast as DDP.
 This example does not represent most of the real applications, for detailed analysis and comparison between DDP and FSDP please refer to this blog post .

 더 궁금하시거나 개선할 내용이 있으신가요? 커뮤니티에 참여해보세요!